NSS-Data-Instructional-Stuff/data-analytics/SQL/projects/Lahman-baseball-data/README.md

 ## Lahman Baseball Database Exercise
 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
-- you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)
+- A data dictionary is included with the files for this project.

 ### Use SQL queries to find answers to the *Initial Questions*.
 If time permits, choose one (or more) of the *Open-Ended Questions*.
 Toward the end of the bootcamp, we will revisit this data if time allows to combine SQL, Excel Power Pivot, and/or Python to answer more of the *Open-Ended Questions*.